 ArcGIS Enterprise and ArcGIS Enterprise collaborations

-I would like to share feature layers as copies in my collaboration.
+In addition to sharing layers as live references, I would like to share feature layers as copies in my collaboration.
 Is this option available?

 ArcGIS Online and ArcGIS Enterprise collaborations